Why Do My Thumbnails Ridge Down the Center?

 There are 2 key steps to good hand skin care:

-- Use only a non-drying hand soap like my Natural Foaming Hand Soap, and
+- Use only a non-drying hand soap like my Best Natural Soap for face and body, and

 - apply a really good hand moisturizer after washing many times a day.